sherlock-audit/2023-01-optimism/README.md

 - DoS Attacks on Critical services
     - **Explanation:** Any untrusted inputs which can result in a crash or otherwise cause a denial of service.
 Attack surfaces include but are not limited to P2P payloads, RPC payloads, blockchain state.
 Moreover, the network should even be robust against batches which could be posted by a malicious sequencer.

-### Execution layer vulnerabilities
+### **Execution layer vulnerabilities**

-Bedrock’s design aims for [EVM equivalence](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), meaning that smart contract developers should be able to safely deploy the same contracts to Optimism as they would on Ethereum, without concern for differences in the execution
+Bedrock’s design aims for [EVM equivalence](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), meaning that smart contract developers should be able to safely deploy the same contracts to Optimism as they would on Ethereum, without concern for differences in the execution.

 **Attack pattern to look for**